Why Chinese Toolbox?

 What Chinese Toolbox Is

-learning the language itself: radicals, characters, Chinese words, phrases, idioms, how words and phrases contextually fit together.
-The more and better you’re able to read, the better you’ll be able to communicate verbally with
+you are learning the language itself: radicals, characters, Chinese words, phrases, idioms, how words and phrases contextually fit together.
+The more and better you’re able to read, the better you’ll be able to communicate verbally

 Not a Replacement for a Chinese Class